hindu-comm/mail_stream_advaita-l/2016/01/sushupati_anubhava_o/103__Venkatraghavan_S.md

 The jnAni himself (and for the matter, the ajnAni too) is only Brahman.

-​>>
+>>

-​This part is true with ajnAni also.
+This part is true with ajnAni also.
 Whatever may be his own conclusion but he is brahman.
-So when a jnAni get brain injury OR ajnAni it is brain only which is getting injured. ​The difference is ajnAni buddhis associate itself with body mind sense complex and jnAni antahkaraNa does not have any such association.
+So when a jnAni get brain injury OR ajnAni it is brain only which is getting injured.
+The difference is ajnAni buddhis associate itself with body mind sense complex and jnAni antahkaraNa does not have any such association.

-​So the question was if there is possibility of Brain injury and coming back of that association that "I am body mind sens complex."
+So the question was if there is possibility of Brain injury and coming back of that association that "I am body mind sens complex."
 This alone is the matter either this association can take place in Buddhi again or not.
- ​Factually there is no difference in jnAni and ajnAni other than this association.
+ Factually there is no difference in jnAni and ajnAni other than this association.

-​So I associated it with ​deep sleep if there is any traces of avidhya in antahkarNa because that alone create the difference.
+So I associated it with deep sleep if there is any traces of avidhya in antahkarNa because that alone create the difference.

 Thanks

-​

 Please consider your environmental responsibility.
 Before printing this e-mail message, ask yourself whether you really need a hard copy.